chebdotnet/eu-clients-service/README.md

 ·         Client registration

-o   user submits: name, surname, country, email, password
+--   user submits: name, surname, country, email, password

-o   user registration is denied if country is outside of EU (integrate with https://restcountries.eu/ to determine country location)
+--   user registration is denied if country is outside of EU (integrate with https://restcountries.eu/ to determine country location)

 ·         User basic info

-o   expose basic info submitted at registration
+--   expose basic info submitted at registration

-o   this data should only be accessible to user who submitted it
+--   this data should only be accessible to user who submitted it

 ·         Detailed data about users country captured from https://restcountries.eu/ at the time of registration

-o   service should return population, area and bordering countries
+--   service should return population, area and bordering countries

-o   this data should only be accessible to user who submitted it
+--   this data should only be accessible to user who submitted it

 Optional bonus task:

-                Create an endpoint which accepts 2 country codes and return any shortest path from one country to another based on their boarders with other countries

-for example, LV and POL returns [LV, LTU, POL]
+                Create an endpoint which accepts 2 country codes and return any shortest path from one country to another based on their boarders with other countries for example, LV and POL returns [LV, LTU, POL]